lukec00per/after-tax-return-calculator/README.md

-# After-Tax Capital Gain Return Calculator
+# After-Tax Return Calculator

-This is a professional web application that allows users to calculate the after-tax rate of return on capital gains.
+This professional web application allows users to calculate the after-tax rate of return on capital gains.
 Users can input an initial amount, a pre-tax rate of return, and various tax rates at the federal, state, and local levels.
-The application supports multiple tax scenarios to compare and contrast how different taxation rates affect the final amount.
+The application supports multiple tax scenarios to compare and contrast how taxation rates affect the final amount.

 ## Table of Contents